nykodmar/deep-learning-assignments/README.md

+# Deep Learning course

-# Implementation of my Deep Learning course assignments in Python (using Tensorflow and Keras)
+My implementation of Kansas State University Deep Learning course assignments.

+Written in Python (using Tensorflow and Keras).

 Each folder contaions pdf task and my jupyter notebook solution.